← Case Study Home

 The Hostel in New York

-High-density city.
-Strangers in a hostel testing my app to pick dinner.
+Strangers testing my app to pick dinner.
 Everyone loved it until one guy said: "I want ANYTHING BUT Indian food.
 That's what we eat all day."
-(He was Indian.)
-I'd only built for inclusion: pick a cuisine you want.
-He needed exclusion: remove what you don't.
+I'd only built for inclusion.
+He needed exclusion.
 The real feature lives at the intersection of both.
-"Tacos, but not Taco Bell."
-That's keyword plus exclude.
-That's the picky eater problem, solved.

 Impact Story: Walk Mode